Marina Design 101: The Developer’s Guide to Floating Dock Systems, Basin Layout, and Lifecycle Performance

 5. Material Incompatibility and Galvanic Corrosion

-The failure mechanisms are well understood and entirely preventable.
-Steel fasteners in aluminum frames, bronze fittings in direct contact with aluminum extrusions, and stainless steel bolts installed without dielectric barriers establish galvanic couples that preferentially consume the less noble material, invariably the aluminum structural member.
+Placing dissimilar metals in direct contact within a marine environment creates an active electrochemical cell and the rate of deterioration is directly proportional to the aggressiveness of the exposure.
+In high-humidity, salt-spray environments such as the Caribbean, the Gulf Coast, and the Middle East, galvanic corrosion can initiate visible material loss within less than a decade of installation.
+The failure mechanisms are well understood and entirely preventable: steel fasteners in aluminum frames, bronze fittings in direct contact with aluminum extrusions, and stainless steel bolts installed without dielectric barriers will establish galvanic couples that preferentially consume the less noble material invariably the aluminum structural member.
 Proper material specification, alloy pairing (316L stainless with aluminum), and systematic use of isolation detailing eliminate this risk at the design stage, at negligible cost relative to the structural consequences of inaction.

 6. Suboptimal Basin Layout